 With the extensiveness of the property, you may forget that there’s also a beach!
 The Grand Hyatt Baha Mar is located on Cable Beach, a 3,000 foot stretch of pristine, white sand beach.

 The resort offers daily activities at the beach that are included in the resort fee.
 The activities include standup paddle boarding, kayaking, hanging out in the water hammocks or floating lounges, and snorkeling.
-There’s also a boat that runs once every hour out to an island right off of Cable Beach.
-We didn’t make it over to the island, but apparently there’s another beach for guests to hang out on and there’s a restaurant and bar on site as well.

 The Gym & Spa //